npmcdn-to-unpkg-bot/kojo-tumblr-theme/README.md

 A theme for Tumblr, I call it Kojo.

 ## Contributions
-Thanks to <a href="http://piaqe.tumblr.com/">piaqe</a> for suggestions on improving the theme.
+Thanks to [piaqe](http://piaqe.tumblr.com/) for suggestions on improving the theme.